Get gigabytes back from your photo library.

 It learns your taste

-Every keep or discard you make quietly tunes the next round of suggestions toward the shots you actually care about.
+Every keep or discard nudges the next round of suggestions toward the shots you actually care about.

 STEP 4